• Skip to main content

 Lliana.Slevin@health.wa.gov.au | Aine.Sommerfield@health.wa.gov.au

-The PCH Department of Anaesthesia and Pain Management provides the only tertiary paediatric Anaesthesia and Pain Medicine service in Western Australia.
+The PCH Department of Anaesthesia and Pain Medicine provides the only tertiary paediatric Anaesthesia and Pain Medicine service in Western Australia.

 Selection of Current Research Projects